Organic Fair Trade Baby Clothing

 ‘A way of buying and selling products that make certain that the people who produce the goods receive a fair price’.

-Ok, now let’s have a look what the Collins dictionary replies to the question what fair trade means?
+Okay, now let’s look at what the Collins dictionary says: what fair trade means?

 ‘is the practice of buying goods directly from producers in developing countries at a fair price’.